eddiehoyle/screenspace/README.md

                   .dll    # Windows
 ```

-See the plugin installation guide [Maya 2018 docs](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Maya-Customizing/files/GUID-FA51BD26-86F3-4F41-9486-2C3CF52B9E17-htm.html) for more information.
+See ]Maya's plugin installation guide](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Maya-Customizing/files/GUID-FA51BD26-86F3-4F41-9486-2C3CF52B9E17-htm.html) for more details.

 # Loading

 In Maya, go to `Windows > Settings/Preferences` and open the `Plug-in Manager`.
-Look for the _screenspace_ plugin, load it and you're all set!
+Look for the _screenspace_ plugin.
+Load it and you're all set!

 # How to use
 Screenspace comes with an `addPickable` command that makes attaching to existing transforms easy.